NCAR/climate-primer-water/doc/baselines.rst

-climatologies**: even if sparsely-located gauges may be insufficient to represent a time-series of weather across a region, they may be sufficient to represent the long-term climatology if the region is sufficiently homogenous in its weather patterns (note: a :mark:`weather climatology refers to the statistical representation of the long-term weather conditions at a particular location or over a specific region, typically involving the analysis of weather data over extended periods, typically 30 years or more, to understand the typical weather patterns and variations of an area`).
+climatologies**: even if sparsely-located gauges may be insufficient to represent a time-series of weather across a region, they may be sufficient to represent the long-term climatology if the region is sufficiently homogenous in its weather patterns (note: a weather climatology refers to the statistical representation of the long-term weather conditions at a particular location or over a specific region, typically involving the analysis of weather data over extended periods, typically 30 years or more, to understand the typical weather patterns and variations of an area).

 However, weather gauges also come with certain drawbacks.
-**Representativeness:** :mark:`Point observations are rarely sufficient to represent spatial patterns of precipitation; this is especially true in regions with sharp changes in elevation and/or nearby large bodies of water.` **Wind and turbulence-dependent errors for precipitation gauges:** The wind over and around raised gauges can distort the measurement of the flux of hydrometeors falling to the ground, with typically the higher the wind speed, the higher the distortion.
+**Representativeness:** Point observations are rarely sufficient to represent spatial patterns of precipitation; this is especially true in regions with sharp changes in elevation and/or nearby large bodies of water. **Wind and turbulence-dependent errors for precipitation gauges:** The wind over and around raised gauges can distort the measurement of the flux of hydrometeors falling to the ground, with typically the higher the wind speed, the higher the distortion.